gadsden/SceneKit-Quaternion-Rotations/README.md

     var lastUpdated: TimeInterval?
 }
 ```
-As finger moves over the sphere we use pan gesture recognzer to calculate end and start vector
+As finger moves over the sphere we use pan gesture recognizer to calculate end and start vector
-like in the prevous example, then calculate torque and angularAcceleration.
+like in the previous example, then calculate torque and angularAcceleration.
 Then save angularAcceleration in sphere's SimplePhysicsBody.

 SCNSceneRendererDelegate contains